tomickigrzegorz/autocomplete/README.md

   // default selects the first item in
   // the list of results
   selectFirst: true,

-  // the scroll of the results follows the
-  // selected item when using the up/down arrows
-  scrollIntoView: true,

   // the number of characters entered
   // should start searching